UoB-COMSM0166/2025-group-14/README.md

 Our game will have multiple maps and difficulty levels.
 Because the rate at which damage is incurred over time is partially randomized, we believe that even traversal of familiar maps will offer organic player-pursuer interactions, and the process of mastering a given map will not be linear.

-Pollution and garbage are known problems on the canal *exact nature of garbage mechanic tbd - could contribute to a score or to vehicle damage calculations*
+Pollution and garbage are known problems on the canal, and our game encourages players to remove randomized garbage sprites; taking time to do so slows down the pursuer.

 #### Game ideas